 Is that true for you too?

 If so, consider an immediate financing arrangement (IFA).
 It lets you enjoy the benefits that insurance offers, at a fraction of the cost.
 You're left with more money to grow your business.
-An immediate financing arrangement works with permanent life insurance (ie. whole or universal life insurance) as it involves borrowing money using your cash value as collateral.
+An immediate financing arrangement works with permanent life insurance (ie. whole or universal) as it involves borrowing money using your cash value as collateral.

 Useful as an immediate financing arrangement is, it is not the right option for everyone.
 To qualify for this program, you must pass medical and financial underwriting.